Dublin

 Eurodac and prior applications

-According to the Council of State, the Secretary of State may rely on the information in Eurodac when establishing which Member State is responsible for handling the asylum request.[4]
+According to the Council of State, the State Secretary may rely on the information in Eurodac when establishing which Member State is responsible for handling the asylum request.[5]
 It is up to the asylum seeker to demonstrate that the registration is incorrect.
 In addition to a match in the Eurodac system or a prior application, other information, such as an original visa supplied by another Member State or statements from the asylum seeker regarding family members or their travel route, may result in a Dublin claim.

-Guarantees for) minors: Article 6 and 8 Dublin Regulation
+Guarantees for minors: Article 6 and 8 Dublin Regulation

 Unaccompanied children who have already applied for asylum in another Member State and who do not have any family members legally residing in the EU will not receive a Dublin claim.
 The current practice is therefore in line with the CJEU’s judgement in the case of MA and Others.[6]

 In cases where an unaccompanied minor has a family member in another Member State or travels with a family member, the IND may not transfer the unaccompanied minor without investigating whether transfer would be in the best interest of the child.
-This follows from several judgements by the Council of State.[6]
-The Regional Court of Amsterdam has ruled that the best interest of the child should also be taken into account in cases where not the child, but their family member, receives a Dublin claim.[7]
+This follows from several judgements by the Council of State.[7]
+The Regional Court of Amsterdam has ruled that the best interest of the child should also be taken into account in cases where not the child, but their family member, receives a Dublin claim.[8]
 The IND has not yet appointed an agency to carry out best interest of the child assessments in Dublin cases, because of this the best interest assessment does not take place in practice.
+In February 2022, it was confirmed that the IND is still searching for an organisation or body that can carry out these assessments.[9]

 For more information on age assessment, see section on Age Assessment.